metamn/shopledge/_posts/2012-05-20-the-product-is-the-marketing.md

 ## Your Customers Are The Marketers

-When you build something with *high informational and emotional value* you manufacture *buzz and desire*.
+When you build something with high informational and emotional value you manufacture *buzz and desire*.

 People will start talking about, will build their own *status* around your products.
 You'll use the power of the crowd to run your business.
 **Crowd-sourcing** is the magic happening in this decade.

-We came to an era when people are taking control over their lives -- over everything they interact with -- so companies and products.
+We came to an era when people are taking control over their lives &mdash; over everything they interact with &mdash; like companies and products.
 And they do it voluntarily, for free, adding love and requesting only a little attention as reward.